Apple unveils the highly-secure Apple Card

 An Apple Pay–centric card with rewards and no fees

 Apple announced its foray into the consumer credit space on March 25, 2019, during its services event.
-In collaboration with Goldman Sachs, the tech giant unveiled its predictably sleek Apple Card, currently slated for release during the first half of August 2019.
+In collaboration with Goldman Sachs, the tech giant unveiled its predictably sleek Apple Card, which officially launched August 20, 2019.

-While full details of the card are unavailable, the few features reveals the Apple Card as a market frontrunner when it comes to benefits like security.
+Featuring a variety of consumer-friendly features, the Apple Card positions itself as a market frontrunner when it comes to benefits like security.
 To get a sense of just how Apple Card‘s security features differ from other cards on the market, we reached out to an expert in the field of card security, Eric Cowperthwaite, vice president of Identity Services at Herjavec Group.
 Cowperthwaite has more than 25 year’s experience in the security space and got his start before cybersecurity become a household term.

 What’s the big deal?